Yankees clinch home field for WC game - TSN.ca

 J.A.
 Happ (17-6) pitched three perfect innings and allowed just one hit through five.
 Staked to an 8-0 lead, he loaded the bases in the sixth for Steve Pearce's grand slam but got Rafael Devers on a groundout to end the inning.

 In all, Happ allowed four runs on four hits and two walks, striking out seven in six innings.
-He would be on regular rest for the wild-card game, but manager Aaron Boone has not announced his post-season pitching plans.
+He would be on regular rest for the wild-card game.

+"I'd love to get the nod," he said.
+"But I think we're going to feel good with whoever is out there."

 Sanchez homered to lead off the third, just his second homer and fourth hit of any kind in two weeks.
 Hicks hit a three-run shot in New York's six-run fourth.
 Voit hit a solo shot in the seventh and Judge hit his 27th of the year in the eighth to make it 11-4.